civiform/docs/docs/it-manual/sre-playbook/initial-deployment.md

 - [ ] Two domain names for your deployment (one for a staging environment, and one for the production environment).
 - [ ] Government logo images for branding
 - [ ] A support email address to display on the site
-- [ ] An understanding of which existing program systems are necessary to integrate with via CiviForm's API.
+- [ ] An understanding of which of your [existing systems you would like to integrate with](../../user-manual/onboarding-guide/existing-processes.md) via CiviForm's API.
 - [ ] SSL certificates for domain names and/or load balancers.